 Restricted shares granted to employees vest ratably over a period of five years from the time the restricted shares were granted.
-There were no restricted shares issued in 2022 and 2021.
-During the years ended December 31, 2020 and 2019, the Company granted 37,000 shares and 60,000 shares, respectively, of restricted stock to employees pursuant to the 2010 Stock Option Plan, with weighted grant date fair values of \$58.90 and \$54.49 per share, respectively.
-As of December 31, 2022, there was \$1.4 million of total unrecognized compensation cost related to unvested shares.
-That cost is expected to be recognized over a weighted-average period of 1.5 years.
-The total fair value of shares vested during the year ending December 31, 2022 was \$2.2 million.
+No restricted shares were granted subsequent to 2020.
+As of December 31, 2023, there was \$0.4 million of total unrecognized compensation cost related to unvested shares.
+That cost is expected to be recognized over a weighted-average period of 0.8 years.
+The total fair value of shares vested during the year ending December 31, 2023 was \$4.4 million.

-The following presents a summary of restricted stock activity for the year ended December 31, 2022:
+The following presents a summary of restricted stock activity for the year ended December 31, 2023: